acsaeng/vet-med-clinic-app/README.md

 ### Postman

 The Postman API platform was used to test all of the created API endpoints.
-The Postman request collections JSON files used for testing are located in the `testing/postman-collections` folder.
+The Postman collections containing the tested requests are located in the `testing/postman-collections` folder in JSON format.

 #### Note

 The following Postman collection files includes the API request test to the following endpoints:
-- Status (`VET-15`) - `testing/postman-collections/status.postman_collection.json`
+- Status - `testing/postman-collections/status.postman_collection.json`
-- Reminders (`VET-38`) - `testing/postman-collections/reminders.postman_collection.json`
+- Reminders - `testing/postman-collections/reminders.postman_collection.json`
-- Comments - (`VET-45` and `VET-24`) - `testing/postman-collections/comment.postman_collection.json`
+- Comments - `testing/postman-collections/comments.postman_collection.json`
-- Photos - (`VET-25` and `VET-46`) - `testing/postman-collections/photo.postman_collection.json`
+- Photos - `testing/postman-collections/photos.postman_collection.json`

 These were setup where each object generates a random UUID pertaining to a specific animal that is created whenever the object is created.
-As a result, the Postman requests that involve using a specific animal UUID in the path (GET, PUT, and DELETE requests where the UUID is included) do not work for new executions of the requests.
+As a result, the Postman requests that involve using a specific animal UUID in the path (`GET`, `PUT`, and `DELETE` requests where the UUID is included) do not work for new executions of the requests.

 The procedure must be followed where a GET request is sent to get all objects for all animals.
 Select one UUID from the JSON response of all objects, then use the new UUID in place of the current UUID at the end of the URL path.

-Note that requests that check if a valid ID was passed in the path were tested by deleting many characters from the UUID in the path.
+Note that requests that check if a valid ID was passed in the URL were tested by deleting many characters from the UUID in the path.

 ### Example Tests

-Some example tests that walks through the following user stories can be can be viewed in `testing/example_tests.pdf`
+Some example API endpoint tests that walk through the following user stories can be can be viewed in `testing/example_tests.pdf`
 - Status (`VET-15`)
 - Reminders (`VET-38`)
 - Comments (`VET-24` and `VET-45`)